-It is also giving proof positive to the Zambian government that external support can be beneficial and permanent, with a strong element of self-help and business potential into the bargain.
+It is also giving proof positive to the Zambian government that external support can be beneficial and permanent, when you add a strong element of self-help and business potential into the bargain.

 Village Water was established by Rotarian David Dixon, who has a professional background in the water industry.
 In 2003, David spent time in Zambia and during that holiday visited a local clinic to see for himself what conditions were like.